D-Robotics/x5-miniboot/optee/hobot_tee_devkit/README.md

 To build your Trusted Application (TA), follow these steps:

-1. Place your TA source code in the `ta` directory.
+1. Place your TA source code in the `ta/customer` directory.

-2. Open the `Makefile` located in the `ta` directory.
+2. Open the `Makefile` located in the `ta/customer` directory.

-3. Update the `TA_DIRS` variable in the `Makefile` by adding your TA directory name.
+3. Update the `CTA_DIRS` variable in the `Makefile` by adding your TA directory name.

 4. Execute the following command to compile your TA: bash ./build.sh all